fsspec/jupyter-fsspec/README.md

 Welcome to the `jupyter_fsspec` repo, a Jupyter extension for the `fsspec` Python library.
-Browse your fsspec filesystems in Jupyter, copy files and paths and otherwise interact with your data in the JupyterLab interface and inside your notebooks.
+Browse your fsspec filesystems in Jupyter, copy files and paths and otherwise interact with your data in the Jupyter interface and inside your notebooks.

 ## Documentation